 - Redundant distribution routers: Within the data center, multiple distribution routers for each section provide failover capabilities.

 - Redundant ethernet links to each rack switch: Multiple uplinks for each rack switch add redundancy and additional capacity.

 - Redundant power supplies: Redundant power to equipment prevents outages and keeps the network running.

 There are additional redundancies that may not come with every hosting plan, but are well worth the cost of upgrading.
 Whether or not you choose to use these added features often depends on individual customer needs.
 Such features include:

 - Firewalls: Allow redundant uplinks and Active/Standby

-- Load Balancers: Cluster of servers with failover abilities
+- Load Balancers: Clustered servers with failover abilities

 - Global Load Balancing: Distributes traffic across multiple locations and data centers based on availability and performance

 - Servers: Specific servers support multiple uplinks to a customer’s private switch.

 Not only is built in network redundancy important, but so is finding a web host that will solve potential problems quickly and offer complete transparency regarding the cause of a problem.
 If and when a problem happens, customer support should be onsite, around the clock to fix it.
 After the problem is fixed, a full report should be provided to customers about what happened, why it happened and what the web host is doing to prevent it from happening again.